Transfer Student Enrollment

 for admission review and to render an admission decision.

-*If you have earned a college degree (Associate, Bachelor’s, etc.) that is posted on your official transcript, the High School Transcript requirement will be waived.
+*If you have earned a college degree (Associate, Bachelor’s, etc.) from a regionally-accredited institution that is posted on your official transcript, the High School Transcript requirement will be waived.

 Admission decisions are primarily based on the most recent college transcript (minimum 2.0 GPA).

-- Submit all required documents - final High School transcript indicating date of high school graduation, and official transcripts from ALL colleges and universities attended.
+- Submit all required documents - final High School transcript indicating date of high school graduation or official GED transcript/certificate, and official transcripts from ALL colleges and universities attended.